Realism in the Balance: Synopsis

-The initial intent of "Realism in the Balance", stated at its outset, is debunking the claims of those defending Expressionism as a valuable literary movement.
+The initial intent of "Realism in the Balance" is to debunk the claims of those defending Expressionism as a valuable literary movement.
 Lukács addresses the discordance in the community of modernist critics, whom he regarded as incapable of deciding which writers were Expressionist and which were not, arguing that "perhaps there is no such thing as an Expressionist writer".

-Although his aim is ostensibly to criticise what he perceived as the over-valuation of modernist schools of writing at the time the article was published, Lukács uses the essay as an opportunity to advance his formulation of the desirable alternative to these schools.
+Although his aim is ostensibly to criticise the over-valuation of modernist schools of writing at the time the article was published, Lukács uses the essay to advance his formulation of the desirable alternative to these schools.
 He rejects the notion that modern art must necessarily manifest itself as a litany of sequential movements, beginning with Naturalism, and proceeding through Impressionism and Expressionism to culminate in Surrealism.
-For Lukács, the important issue at stake was not the conflict that results from the modernists' evolving oppositions to classical forms, but rather the ability of art to confront an objective reality that exists in the world, an ability he found almost entirely lacking in modernism.
+For Lukács, the important issue at stake was not the conflict that results from the modernists' evolving oppositions to classical forms, but rather the ability of art to confront the world's objective reality, an ability he found almost entirely lacking in modernism.

 Lukács believed that desirable alternative to such modernism must therefore take the form of Realism, and he enlists the realist authors Maxim Gorky, Thomas and Heinrich Mann, and Romain Rolland to champion his cause.
 To frame the debate, Lukács introduces the arguments of critic Ernst Bloch, a defender of Expressionism, and the author to whom Lukács was chiefly responding.
-He maintains that modernists such as Bloch are too willing to ignore the realist tradition, an ignorance that he believes derives from a modernist rejection of a crucial tenet of Marxist theory, a rejection which he quotes Bloch as propounding.
-This tenet is the belief that the system of capitalism is "an objective totality of social relations," and it is fundamental to Lukács's arguments in favour of realism.
+He maintains that modernists such as Bloch are too willing to ignore the realist tradition, an ignorance that he believes derives from a modernist rejection of a tenet of Marxist theory, a rejection which he quotes Bloch as propounding.
+This tenet is that the system of capitalism is "an objective totality of social relations," and is fundamental to Lukács's arguments in favour of realism.

 He explains that the pervasiveness of capitalism, the unity in its economic and ideological theory, and its profound influence on social relations comprise a "closed integration" or "totality," an objective whole that functions independent of human consciousness.
 Lukács cites Marx to bolster this historical materialist worldview: "The relations of production in every society form a whole."
-He further relies on Marx to argue that the bourgeoisie's unabated development of the world's markets are so far-reaching as to create a unified totality, and explains that because the increasing autonomy of elements of the capitalist system (such as the autonomy of currency) is perceived by society as "crisis," there must be an underlying unity that binds these seemingly autonomous elements of the capitalist system together, and makes their separation appear as crisis.
+He further cites Marx to argue that the bourgeoisie's unabated developing of the world's markets is so far-reaching as to create a unified totality.
+However, he explains that society perceives the increasing autonomy of capitalist elements (such as the autonomy of currency) as a "crisis."
+But because of this, there must be an underlying unity binding these apparently autonomous elements, which makes their separation appear as crisis.